Cardium pottery: The Mediterranean Neolithic

 This pottery style gives its name to the main culture of the Mediterranean Neolithic: Cardium pottery culture or Cardial culture, or impressed ware culture, which eventually extended from the Adriatic sea to the Atlantic coasts of Portugal and south to Morocco.

 The earliest impressed ware sites, dating to 6400–6200 BC, are in Epirus and Corfu.
 Settlements then appear in Albania and Dalmatia on the eastern Adriatic coast dating to between 6100 and 5900 BC.
 The earliest date in Italy comes from Coppa Nevigata on the Adriatic coast of southern Italy, perhaps as early as 6000 cal B.C.
 Also during Su Carroppu culture in Sardinia, already in its early stages (low strata into Su Coloru cave, c.
 6000 BC) early examples of cardial pottery appear.
 Northward and westward all secure radiocarbon dates are identical to those for Iberia c.
 5500 cal BC, which indicates a rapid spread of Cardial and related cultures: 2,000 km from the gulf of Genoa to the estuary of the Mondego in probably no more than 100–200 years.
 This suggests a seafaring expansion by planting colonies along the coast.

-Older Neolithic cultures existed already at this time in eastern Greece and Crete, apparently having arrived from the Levant, but they appear distinct from the Cardial or impressed ware culture.
+Older Neolithic cultures existed already at this time in eastern Greece and Crete, apparently having arrived from Anatolia, but they appear distinct from the Cardial or impressed ware culture.
 The ceramic tradition in the central Balkans also remained distinct from that along the Adriatic coastline in both style and manufacturing techniques for almost 1,000 years from the 6th millennium BC.
 Early Neolithic impressed pottery is found in the Levant, and certain parts of Anatolia, including Mezraa-Teleilat, and in North Africa at Tunus-Redeyef, Tunisia.
-So the first Cardial settlers in the Adriatic may have come directly from the Levant.
-Of course it might equally well have come directly from North Africa, and impressed pottery also appears in Egypt.
-Along the East Mediterranean coast impressed ware has been found in North Syria, Israel and Lebanon.
+Impressed pottery also appears in Egypt.
+Along the East Mediterranean coast impressed ware has been found in North Syria, Palestine and Lebanon.

-Cardial and Epicardial fossils that were analysed for ancient DNA were found to carry the rare mtDNA (maternal) basal haplogroup N*, supporting an early Neolithic maritime colonization of Mainland Europe through Cyprus and the Aegean Islands by Near-Eastern farmers.